kairenchen721/interpretproteinidentification/README.md

-displayComponents also uses the `igraph` R package to draw a component. selectProtein uses the `igraph` R package to search for relevant vertices (those connected to the selected protein/peptide), induce a sub-graph, then plot it
+displayComponents also uses the `igraph` R package to draw a component. selectProtein uses the `igraph` R package to search for relevant vertices (those connected to the selected protein/peptide), induce a sub-graph, then plot it.
+The data set BSA1_OMSSA.idXML is obtained from the OpenMS github.

 ## References

-A reference for igraph and pyopenms
+A reference for igraph and pyopenms also openms also cytoscape and all the package that this depends on

 ## Acknowledgements